Which of the following must be disclosed under federal law in all residential real estate transactions?

 The seller's purchase price

-The seller's purchase price is not a federally mandated disclosure.
-While it may be relevant to buyers, federal law does not require its disclosure in real estate transactions.
+The seller's original purchase price is not a federally mandated disclosure; while it may be discoverable through public records in some states, federal law does not require sellers to reveal what they paid for the property.

 Future development plans in the area